Cyril Lowe: Rugby career

 Cyril Lowe, whilst still at Cambridge, was called up to play for England in 1913.
 This was to be the beginning of an international career that spanned either side of the First World War, in which he scored a record 18 tries in 25 internationals and was on the losing side only three times, twice to Wales and once to South Africa.
 He played in four Grand Slam-winning sides until his retirement in 1923.
-In 1913 and 1914 he won back-to-back Five Nation Grand Slams and his eight try haul in 1914 remains a Championship record, only ever equalled by one other player, Ian Smith of Scotland.
+In 1913 and 1914 he won back-to-back Five Nation Grand Slams and his eight try haul in 1914 remains a Championship record, only ever equalled by two players, Ian Smith of Scotland in 1925, and Louis Bielle-Biarrey of France in 2025.

 At club level, after leaving Cambridge, Lowe represented Blackheath, and was later the RAF representative on the Rugby Union Committee.